Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/basic-ostream-class.md

 ### <a name="parameters"></a>Parametry

-*počet*\
+*Počet*\
-Počet znaků, které mají být vloženy do datového proudu.
+Počet znaků, které chcete vložit do datového proudu.

-\ *str*
+*Str*\
-Znaky, které mají být vloženy do datového proudu.
+Znaky, které chcete vložit do datového proudu.

 ### <a name="return-value"></a>Návratová hodnota